Growing academically and exploring her identity

 “It was very hard.
 I thought, all the time, that it would be fine to move away but then when I did, I wondered, all the time, when I would see my family again.
 I was homesick.
 But it was also very, very exciting.”

-Intense homesickness, while a common experience for first-year students starting their studies at a university away from home, is not easy.
-Alicia assuaged her homesickness by speaking on the phone to her mother as much as possible, making friends with residence pals and peers, and getting the support she needed to excel academically.
+While this can be a common experience for first-year students starting their studies at a university away from home, Alicia dealt with any homesickness by speaking on the phone to her mother as much as possible, making friends with residence pals and peers, and getting the support she needed to excel academically.

 Alicia’s advice to students is to not let fear get in the way of trying new things.